The Ontario Energy Board (OEB), the energy regulator, has seen a 77% increase in the number of reported scam calls, including...

 RPP prices are set based on a forecast of how much it will cost to supply RPP customers with the electricity they are expected to use over the next 12 months.
 Any variance between forecast and actual costs, whether a surplus or shortfall, is factored into the next price-setting.
 Prices are going down due to a surplus that has accumulated.

-TOU and Tiered prices are set so that both recover the same forecast average cost of supply for a typical customer.
+TOU, Tiered and ULO prices are set so that both recover the same forecast average cost of supply for a typical customer.

-If you’re a residential or small business customer, you can choose to switch between Time-of-Use (TOU) and Tiered prices:
+If you’re a residential or small business customer, you can choose to switch between Time-of-Use (TOU) Tiered prices and Ultra Low Overnight (ULO):

 More information can be found at Customer Choice or at the Ontario Energy Board’s website oeb.ca/choice